- 1 Massive MIMO in Interference Management in Cognitive Radio Networks

 - S. Chaudhari and D. Cabric, "Downlink Transceiver Beamforming and Admission Control for Massive MIMO Cognitive Radio Networks", Asilomar Conference, May 2015.

-- S. Chaudhari and D. Cabric, "Feasibility of Serving K Secondary Users in Underlay Cognitive Radio Networks using Massive MIMO", to appear in proc. of 11th international ITG conference on Systems, Communications, and Coding (SCC), Feb.
+- S. Chaudhari and D. Cabric, "Feasibility of Serving K Secondary Users in Underlay Cognitive Radio Networks using Massive MIMO", in proc. of 11th international ITG conference on Systems, Communications, and Coding (SCC), Feb.
 2017

 Load Balancing and Interference Management for Heterogeneous Cellular Networks